georgizk/ims-release/docs/apispec.md

 POST /projects
 ```

+* `shorthand` MUST be unique
+* `shorthand` MUST be less than 31 bytes
+* `name` MUST be less than 65536 bytes
+* `description` MUST be less than 65536 bytes

 #### Parameters

 Name | Type | Description
 -----|------|------------
 name | string | The human-readable name of the project
-projectName| string | The projectName identifier for archive filenames.
+shorthand| string | The shorthand identifier for archive filenames.
 Must be unique
 description | string | A longer description of the project
 status | string | The current status of the project.
-One of "ongoing", "complete", "dropped", etc.
+One of "active", "completed", "stalled" or "dropped"

 #### Response